 - 1.8 The first stage of the process is for the Council to determine whether the SPD is likely to have significant effects on the environment.
 This screening process includes assessing the SPD against a set of criteria (as set out in Schedule 1 of the SEA Regulations)7.
-The results of this are set out in Table 2 of Appendix 1 of this statement.
-The aim of this statement is therefore to provide sufficient information to ascertain whether the SPD is likely to have significant environmental effects.
-The Council has consulted the Environment Agency, Historic England and Natural England on this screening statement. - 1.9 Where the Council determines that a SEA is not required, Regulation 9(3) of the SEA Regulations states that the Council must prepare a statement setting out the reasons for this determination.
+The results of this are set out in Table 3 of Appendix 1 of this statement. - 1.9 The Council prepared a Screening Statement, which provided sufficient information to ascertain whether the SPD is likely to have significant environmental effects.
+The Council consulted the Environment Agency, Historic England and Natural England on this screening statement.
+The responses received are set out in Table 1 below. - 1.10 Where the Council determines that a SEA is not required, Regulation 9(3) of the SEA Regulations states that the Council must prepare a statement within 28 days of making its determination.
+If it determines that an SEA is not required, the statement must include the reasons for this.